BleepSound/bleepsound.github.io/_pages/rp2040_chord_vco.md

 Full CMS build

-:warning: When building this module, do it in this order (from smallest component to highest):
+:warning: When building this module, do it in this order (from smallest component to tallest):

 - Start by soldering all the CMS components in the order you want on both sides of the PCB.
 - Then do all the through hole components
-- To solder the headers, place them and place both PCBs in their final postion before fully soldering the pin headers/sockets.
+- To solder the headers, place them and place both PCBs in their final position before fully soldering the pin headers/sockets.

 For the next parts, always place them without soldering them on:
 - jacks, pots and switches that go throught the front panel